Get your perfect biometric photo (compliance guaranteed)

-A fashion head covering such as a hat, baseball cap etc. is not allowed in official documentary photos.
+A fashion head covering such as a hat, baseball cap etc. is not allowed in official document photos.
 You may wear headgear only if you wear it every day for religious reasons.
-You do not need to provide any document about your religious habits but make sure that in the picture your whole face must be clearly visible, and a head covering must not cover the oval.
+You do not need to provide any document about your religious habits, but make sure that in the picture your whole face is clearly visible, and that the head covering does not obscure your jawline.

 💡 Where to get an Australia passport photo?

-Basically, wherever you want.
-Do you think it is not possible and you need to look for a photography studio or a photo booth?
-Not at all!
-You can prepare your AU photograph at your home or office.
-Just ask someone to help you and use an online photo editor to adjust the photo to Australian passport photo requirements.
-Do not worry about resizing and cropping – we will do it for you and charge you only for the picture you are 100% satisfied by!
+You can prepare your AU photograph at home or office.
+Just ask someone to help you and use our online photo editor to adjust the photo to Australian passport photo requirements.
+Do not worry about resizing and cropping – we will do it for you and charge you only for the picture you are 100% satisfied with!

-💡 May I smile in the Australia passport photo?
+💡 Can I smile in the Australia passport photo?

-No, a biometric photo has certains requirements to meet and one of them is a neutral facial expression.
+No, a biometric photo has certain requirements to meet and one of them is a neutral facial expression.
 You must not smile even a little bit.
-Just look straight at the camera lens, relax your mouth muscles (but not open it) and that’s it.
+Just look straight at the camera lens, relax your mouth muscles (but don’t open it) and that’s it.

 💡 Can I take a passport photo with my phone?

-Absolutely!
 It doesn’t matter which model of a smartphone you have if it does have a camera.
-Just take a picture - but not a selfie! - following our instructions.
-Don’t think about size and crop; to adjust your picture to passport photo requirements, check out an online passport photo maker.
+Just take the picture (not a selfie!) following our instructions.
+Don’t think about size and cropping; to adjust your picture to passport photo requirements, check out our online passport photo maker.

 💡 Can I apply for an Australian passport online and send my digital passport photo?

-Yes, the Australian government gives the possibility of applying for a passport online.
-And you of course can upload your picture and send it in an electronic way.
+The Australian government gives you the possibility of applying for a passport online.
+And you can upload your picture and submit it electronically.

-💡 What’s about jewellery and accessories in AU passport photos?
+💡 What about jewellery and accessories in AU passport photos?

-You can wear any type of jewelry if you like it, but there is one condition: it must not obscure your oval and face features neither.
-So the good idea is choose a small pair of earrings over a massive one, resign from the huge hair decoration and make sure if a facial piercing (if you have one) does not give any glare on your skin.
+You can wear any type of jewellery if you like, but there is one condition: it must not obscure your jawline and facial features either.
+So, it would be a good idea to choose a small pair of earrings over massive ones, give up any big hair decorations and make sure that facial piercings (if you have any) do not produce a glare on your skin.

 💡 Can I retouch my Australian passport with Photoshop?

-Don’t do it, otherwise your photo will be for sure not accepted.
-Photos altered in any way (by using Photoshop, retouching tools or filters) are automatically rejected.
+You can’t retouch or edit your passport photos, otherwise your photos are sure to be rejected.
+Photos altered in any way (using Photoshop, retouching tools or filters) are automatically rejected.

 💡 Can I put on some make-up for my Australian passport picture?

-Yes, make-up in the biometric passport pictures is allowed. it does not prevent a proper identification of a passport holder so if you like, you can put on some make-up to look more attractive in your passport picture.
+Yes, makeup in biometric passport pictures is allowed.
+It does not prevent proper identification of the passport holder, so if you like, you can wear some makeup for your passport picture.

-💡 Are there the same requirements for children’s passport photos as for adults?
+💡 Are the requirements for children’s passport photos the same as those for adults?

-Generally speaking yes, with one excepcion: a child under 3 years old may have their mouths open in the passport photograph.
+Generally speaking, yes, but with one excepcion: a child under 3 (three) years old may have their mouth open in the passport photo.
 The rest of the rules remain the same.

-💡 How to resize an image for an Australia passport photo?
+💡 How to resize the image for an Australia passport photo?

 💡 Where can I take an Australian passport photo near me?